YunoHost-Apps/yunohost_appgenerator_ynh/doc/DESCRIPTION.md

-Generate YunoHost packages from a web interface
+Generate YunoHost packages from a Web interface.